erikhyrkas/snakes/training_data/llama-wiki-1.md

 **History**

 South Dakota was admitted to the United States as the 40th state on November 2, 1889.

-**References**

-This article uses information from reliable sources such as Wikipedia, Britannica, and official government websites.
 <end>

 Write a wiki article about Solar eclipse.<start>**Solar Eclipse**